 For example, on a standard account FOREX.com charges a minimum spread of 1 pip for any EUR/USD trades.
 This can fluctuate higher, and is typically closer to 1.5 pips.
-For the less common NZD/USD pair (New Zealand Dollar/U.S. Dollar), the platform charges a minimum spread of 2.3 pips.
-On the other hand, a commission account will all but eliminate minimum spreads in exchange for a periodic $5 flat commission.
+For the less common NZD/USD pair (New Zealand Dollar/U.S. Dollar), the platform charges a minimum spread of 2.3 pips (though it can fluctuate up to 3.3).
+On the other hand, a commission account can lower minimum spreads in exchange for a $5 flat commission for every $100,000.

 FOREX.com requires an initial deposit of at least 100 units of your base currency.
 It charges an inactivity fee of $15 per month if you go 12 months or more without trading, as well as interest on any positions held overnight.